‘Escort’, Farrah Abraham Slammed For Jacuzzi Instagram Snap, Fans Query Her ‘Rates’

 Your Girl Can Eat ????My Best fix is my coffee travel packs to curb my hunger pains #ad by @skinnymintcom descreet & easy The SkinnyMint 28 Day Fat Burning Coffee is a coffee powder containing 8 super fat burning extracts.
 As a dietary supplement, you mix 1 scoop with 8 fl.
 Oz. of hot water and enjoy every morning before or during breakfast. #appetitesuppressant #skinny #coffee #bali #skinnymint #floatingbreakfast #floatingbreakfastbali #farrahabraham #travel #weight #fit #breakfast #food

 With a look that’s evolved over the years, Farrah is barely recognizable compared to her early television appearances on 16 and Pregnant.
 Heavy makeup, hair extensions, and cosmetic surgery that Farrah has voluntarily had filmed now portray a woman who appears fully dedicated to the glam.
-For many fans, both this and Farrah’s overall social media presence bring up her parenting abilities.
+For many fans, both this and Farrah’s overall social media presence bring her parenting abilities into question.
 One fan voiced their thoughts.

 “You should be with your daughter and it’s all fake”

 While the “fakery” points towards a valid point, Farrah isn’t always without her daughter.
-Sophia features regularly on her mother’s Instagram.
+Sophia features regularly on her mother’s Instagram feed.
 There is also no suggestion that this child is not loved.

-Teen Mom OG fans will be familiar with Farrah’s frequent feuds – co-star, Maci Bookout and other cast members have all argued it out with Abraham.
-As of today though, it seems that social media has it in for this mother.
+Teen Mom OG fans will be familiar with Farrah’s frequent feuds – co-star Maci Bookout and other cast members have all argued it out with Abraham.
+As of today, though, it seems that social media has it in for this mother.